 Warm nights do not create a nest overnight.
 They change air flow and humidity near wood that already sat damp through a wet spring.
 Condensation on north facing glass can keep the stool edge cool while the room feels comfortable, which is exactly the band carpenter ants favor when they expand satellite nests toward living space.

+Ocean exposure on the East End adds salt film on paint and stone that holds moisture longer than inland blocks expect.
 If firewood still sits on a covered porch, move it away from siding before you blame the bedroom window sill.
-Ants often trail from stored wood to the warm wall behind a headboard or bath vanity.
-Early spring warm spells explains how mild winters accelerate that movement on lots where wood along the north face never fully dried.
+Early spring warm spells explains how mild winters accelerate ant movement on lots where wood along the north face never fully dried.

 Moisture partners you should walk first

+Carpenter ants favor wood that is damp or lightly decayed.
+Walk the exterior after rain and note stains, swollen paint, or moss lines that climb toward trim.
 Inside, check under sinks on the windward side of the house first.
 A slow drip at a supply line is enough to soften the cabinet back panel ants already wanted to explore.
-Second homes in Bridgehampton and Water Mill often show sill piles on the same elevation where irrigation overspray hits foundation plantings nightly while open lawn looks fine.
+Pull mulch and soil away from siding so the foundation line can dry.

 Separating carpenter ants from termite worry